Anxiety: Risk factors

 Anxiety disorders are partly genetic, with twin studies suggesting 30–40% genetic influence on individual differences in anxiety.
 Environmental factors are also important.
 Twin studies show that individual-specific environments have a large influence on anxiety, whereas shared environmental influences (environments that affect twins in the same way) operate during childhood but decline through adolescence.
 Specific measured 'environments' that have been associated with anxiety include child abuse, family history of mental health disorders, and poverty.
 Anxiety is also associated with drug use, including alcohol and caffeine, as well as benzodiazepines, which are often prescribed to treat anxiety.

+Levy et al. says that the brain of a pregnant woman experiencing pregnancy‑specific anxiety appears to be working harder to maintain emotional equilibrium, even in the absence of explicit stressors.
+This interpretation shows that pregnancy involves substantial neurobiological adjustments, including shifts in networks involved in emotion regulation, anticipation, and self‑monitoring.
+The study adds to a growing literature suggesting that pregnancy‑specific emotional states have distinct neural signatures.
+By identifying a resting‑state marker linked to pregnancy‑related anxiety, Levy et al. highlight a potential tool for understanding which women may be more vulnerable to heightened stress during pregnancy or postpartum (Levy et al., 2025).